 A minimum of two passwords, passphrases or passcodes are required to access all critical PKI components handling private keys (eg. HSM, Root CA servers, etc); and are to comply with, or exceed, NZISM password structure and management requirements.

-The RCA and CA signing and encryption keys operational procedures and access control mechanisms ensure that CA and RA key certification requests require two authorised operators to generate.
+The Authentication Services Operations Manual and SSP ensure that CA and RA key certification requests require two authorised operators to generate.
 Key generation of PKI entities (CA and RA components) must be conducted in a suitable secure area, requiring multiple personnel from Lead Agency, subscribing agencies and the Service Provider, to fulfil specific roles for key ceremony.
 The mandatory roles are listed in the New Zealand Government PKI CA Key Generation Ceremony procedure.

 The RCAs must be offline at all times.
-Access to the RCA and Subordinate CA systems for CA key generation requests and self-certification requests require a minimum of 3 personnel, with at least one being a government employee, and all must hold CV or higher security clearance.
+Access to the RCA for CA key generation requests and self-certification requests require a minimum of 3 personnel, with at least one being a government employee, and all must hold CV or higher security clearance.
+Subordinate CA systems require minimum of 2 personnel trained and authorised in PKI.

-No single person or organisation should be able to fully access and operate any components of the PKI systems that contain or generate Private Keys, and RCA or CA Certificates.
+No single person should be able to fully access and operate any components of the PKI systems that contain or generate Private Keys, and RCA or CA Certificates.

 **There are other ‘n out of m’ scenarios & controls in place for the PKI Services, which potentially should be highlighted here??**